tubiz/edd-slack-notifications/README.md

 ## Upgrade Notice ##

-= 1.1.0 =
+= 2.0.0 =
-* Currency symbol formatting issue has been fixed
+* Fix for notifications not sent if channel isn't specified.
+Add support for sending to a specific user